-- Has the company incorporated the branding cohesively throughout its entire marketing collateral and on all platforms?
+- Has the company incorporated the branding cohesively throughout its entire marketing collateral on all platforms?

-- What efforts has the company used to build brand awareness and reach its target market?
+- What efforts has the company used to build brand awareness to reach its target market?

 - Does the brand and related marketing collateral have a professional appearance?

 - What type of color scheme is used and how does it affect the customer?